histamine intolerance brain sleep brain fog antihistamine anxiety

 A low histamine diet: your most powerful weapon

 By following a low histamine diet, you can reduce the amount of histamine your body has to contend with.
-You can download my complete guide on this for free:
+You can download my complete guide to doing the low histamine diet correctly for free by clicking below:

 In addition to this, there is another powerful way your diet can impact your histamine intolerance, and act directly on your brain.